Ever wondered why do we have Christmas trees? We reveal the origin of the festive tradition.

 Before turkey first came to the UK over 500 years ago, the Christmas meat of choice was often goose, boar or even peacock.
 However, farmers decided it would be more cost effective to keep their other animals alive so they could keep producing eggs and milk.

 In fact, Henry VIII was the first person to eat turkey on Christmas Day, but it was only made popular after Edward VIII adopted the tradition.
 And we've been filling our faces with it ever since!
 Nowadays, it is estimated that around 10 million turkeys are eaten in the UK every year.

 Jolly old St Nick is actually inspired by real-life St Nicholas.
 According to the legend, St Nicholas dropped a bag of gold down the chimney of a poor man's house to help pay a dowry for his three daughters.
 But the bag of gold didn't land in the fireplace and instead fell into some stockings, which had been hung by the fire to dry.
 (This is also where we get the tradition for hanging up stockings!)

 St Nicholas repeated this and sent more money down the chimney for the second daughter.
 The third time, the father waited by the chimney to see who was helping his family, but St Nicholas did not want anyone to find out and bring attention to himself.
 However, the rumour spread and soon people thought that when anyone received a secret gift it was from St Nick!

-Why do give each other presents?
+Why do we give each other presents?

 While most children believe in a magical person who delivers Christmas toys and presents, this varies depending on the country.
 Children in the UK believe in Father Christmas, while in Germany it's the Christkind.
 In Spain it's the Wise Men and in Italy it's an old lady called Befana.